403forbidden0/SecCharging/README.md

 SecCharging keeps on monitoring if a tapping happens.
 If the user taps the touchscreen, SecCharging would randomly generate n processes to change the load deliberately.<br>
 Speech:<br>
 Playing the voice will trigger SecCharging to generate random processes continuously until the user stops playing, greatly disrupting the voltage dynamics caused by the voice playing.

+Dropzone access for this app should be allowed.